2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 (Notes)

-2. Director Mr. Shinobu Murakawa was newly appointed at the 8th General Meeting of Shareholders held on June 24, 2022, and therefore the numbers of Board of Directors’ meetings they attended are different from those of other officers.
+2. Director Ms. Etsuko Okajima was newly appointed at the 10th General Meeting of Shareholders held on June 18, 2024, therefore, the number of Board of Directors’ meetings she attended is different from the other officers.

 4.6 Evaluation of effectiveness